-Even though Scylla is a fault-tolerant system, it is recommended to regularly backup the data to an external storage.
-Backup is a per node procedure.
-Make sure to backup each node in your cluster.
-Backup includes two procedures.
+Even though Scylla is a fault-tolerant system, it is recommended to regularly back up the data to external storage.
+Backup is a per-node procedure.
+Make sure to back up each node in your cluster.
+The backup includes two procedures.
 These are:

 Snapshots are taken using nodetool snapshot.
-The command first flushes the MemTables from memory to SSTables on disk, then create a hard link for each SSTable in each keyspace.
+First, the command flushes the MemTables from memory to SSTables on disk, and afterward, it creates a hard link for each SSTable in each keyspace.
 With time, SSTables are compacted, but the hard link keeps a copy of each file.
 This takes up an increasing amount of disk space.
 It is important to clear space by clean unnecessary snapshots.

 $: cqlsh -e "DESC SCHEMA" > <schema_name.cql>

 $: cqlsh -e "DESC SCHEMA" > db_schema.cql

 From one of the nodes, recreate the schema.
 Repeat these steps for each node in the cluster.

 All incremental backups and commit logs from the time of the snapshot.

 Make sure to delete unnecessary incremental backups.
 Scylla does not do this automatically.